-The order is important to improve airflow and remove the fluid on your lungs.
+The order is important to improve airflow and remove lung secretions.

 What you need to do:

 Normal breathing | Sit comfortably in an upright position.
 Breathe in slowly.
 Let your abdomen swell slightly as you inhale and keep your shoulders relaxed.
 Breathe out gently.
 Repeat 3 or 4 times.